Himalaya's heat pump

 However, there is a catch to using satellite imagery of the Himalaya glaciers, according to Adina Racoviteanu at the University of Colorado.
 Racoviteanu said, “The first challenge is choosing adequate images for glacier delineation—there are different factors to consider.”
 It might seem simple to snap an image from space, but glaciers can be tricky to spot during certain times of the year.
 “Images need to be highly contrasted to detect glacier ice, and they should be acquired at the end of the ablation season, when the snow cover is minimal.
 Snow on the glacier surface poses challenges in mapping glaciers.
 Furthermore, in some parts of the Himalayas, monsoon clouds pose challenges for optical sensors because you can’t see the glaciers,” she said.

 Much of the satellite imagery in the GLIMS database comes from the Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) sensor, which provides photograph-like images of glaciers.
-Racoviteanu and Kargel, both members of the GLIMS team, made special requests to the NASA Land Processes Distributed Active Archive Center (LP DAAC), which archives ASTER data, to obtain images over specific glaciers.
+Racoviteanu and Kargel, both members of the GLIMS team, made special requests to NASA's Land Processes DAAC (LP DAAC), which archives ASTER data, to obtain images over specific glaciers.
 The researchers received numerous satellite scenes of the Himalaya region acquired between 2001 and 2010.
 Nearly a thousand of these images were captured during autumn, an ideal time period because it falls after the cloudy summer monsoon season but before winter snows obscure the land surface.
 In addition, the researchers received 115 ASTER scenes between September and November 2006, when Racoviteanu was collecting field measurements in the region to help validate the satellite-based glacier mapping.

 By comparing these newer remote-sensing derived glacier outlines with older data sets derived from topographic maps or older imagery, scientists can begin to see how glaciers are changing.
 Kargel said, “You can take topographic maps produced the old-fashioned way, from say the 1950s or the 1960s, and compare with ASTER topography, and then you may have a baseline of fifty years.”Kargel and Racoviteanu are seeing that glaciers are not responding to climate uniformly: Glaciers in certain areas of the Himalaya are behaving differently from glaciers in other parts of the massive range.
 Some glaciers in the western Himalaya and neighboring Karakoram Range, such as the Baltoro Glacier of Pakistan, are growing.
 And most of the melting glaciers, such as the Gangotri and Imja, are located in the central and eastern Himalaya.
 What accounts for the difference between the eastern and western ends of the range?